kaushikthedeveloper/dynamodb-local/README.md

 ***(does not require aws account)***

 This project focuses on providing a complementary project, showcasing working with locally setup DynamoDB.
+Contains Java examples that use DynamoDB SDK to interact with the Database.

 Recommended to first go through : [DynamoDB Developer Guide]( https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)